Lyptus

 A board laminated with purpleheart (the darkest wood), cherry (the lightest wood), and Lyptus, the salmon colored wood.

 Lyptus is the trade name of a wood made from a hybrid of two species of Eucalyptus tree, Eucalyptus grandis and Eucalyptus urophylla.
 Developed for quick harvesting, and grown on plantations in Brazil, Lyptus is marketed as an environmentally friendly alternative to oak, cherry, mahogany, and other wood products that may be harvested from old growth forests.
 Lyptus trees can be harvested for lumber in approximately 15 years, much sooner than woods from cooler climates.

 Lyptus is grown in plantations operated by Fibria, a company resulting from the merger of Aracruz Celulose S.A. and Votorantim Celulose e Papel.
 Lyptus is distributed in North America by Weyerhaeuser.
 Fibria forests total 1.3 million hectares, of which 461,000 hectares are native reserves dedicated to environmental protection, in six Brazilian States: Espírito Santo, Bahia, Minas Gerais, Rio Grande do Sul, São Paulo and Mato Grosso do Sul.

 Properties

 Lyptus has mechanical properties similar to many hardwoods, and is most often compared to maple.
 It is a closed-grain wood, and is harder than oak.
 The high hardness and closed grain structure make it popular for cabinetry, millwork and flooring.
 The coloration varies from a light salmon to a deeper red.
 With exposure to UV light, the pigments darken slightly.

 Workability

 Lyptus is largely marketed as a viable alternative to mahogany.
 The density and closed, uniform grain structure of Lyptus lends well to both milling and machining.
-It doesn't produce the "fuzzy" raised grain when sawed that mahogany frequently does, and unlike maple, it doesn't have spots of knurled grain that would make it prone to tearout.
+It does not produce the "fuzzy" raised grain when sawed that mahogany frequently does, and unlike maple, it does not have spots of knurled grain that would make it prone to tearout.